Ecosystem restoration & regenerative design

 Food is predominantly sourced from local farmbased suppliers and from food growing initiatives on site.
 There is a programme for increasing significantly on-site production over the next 3-4 years through newly planted forest garden areas and aquaponics greenhouses alongside conventional food growing initiatives.
 This programme is planned to yield in particular additional quantities of vegetables, nuts, berries, mushrooms, eggs and fish.
 We are looking for local people interested in community food projects so if you have horticultural experience, please get in touch.

-Water is sourced from the on-site borehole for drinking and washing.
-This iron-rich water is also available for the onsite microbrewery.
 For other purposes such as irrigation for food growing, the water comes from the lake and nearby streams.

 All shelters are constructed through the creative applications of traditional building vernaculars, utilising local sustainable wood and other materials, often sourced on site where there is a carefully managed supply of alder, willow, hazel and chestnut.
 Other building materials are nearly always repurposed from on-site or locally.
 Innovation and experimentation are at the heart of each project, adapting each shelter to the landscape and its own unique surroundings.

 Over 90% of conventional on-site ‘waste’ is reconfigured and repurposed for a wealth of uses and outputs including compost and fertilizer, energy generation and building materials.
 Anything that hasn’t found the next stage of its purpose is stored or used for creating art.